Shri Mata Vaishno Devi University: Student Assistantship Program

 The top ten per cent of students in each class are awarded scholarships, with tuition fee waivers ranging from 100% to 50% (subject to fulfilment of merit restrictions).

 Outreach

-The university has entered into collaboration with high-profile institutions in India and abroad, including IIT Delhi, Panjab University, Baba Saheb Bhimrao Ambedkar University, Lucknow IIIM, Kurukshetra University, Thapar University, Aachen University and Kun-Shan University.
+The university has entered into collaboration with high-profile institutions in India and abroad, including IIT Delhi, Punjab University, Baba Saheb Bhimrao Ambedkar University, Lucknow IIM, Kurukshetra University, Thapar University, Aachen University and Kun-Shan University.
 The university has recently started hosting the British Council Higher Education Center for convenience of students.
 The university is among the few institutions in the country which host the Counseling Center of AIEEE-CCB.

 Research

 Labs and Library

 The university has over 35 laboratories.
 In addition to the University Central Library which is known as Prof. N.K.
 Bansal Memorial Library, which contains more than 50,000 books, each school has its own reference library.
 A virtual digital library facility is also available and it is opening for all students.
 The university has further access to academic journals through the AICTE-INDEST consortium.